shohey1226/devAnyDoc/site/content/how-to-use/index.md

 ---
 date: 2016-03-09T20:08:11+01:00
 title: How to use devAny
-weight: 10
+weight: 15
 ---

 ## Desktop

 Desktop view has terminal, editor and browser.
-This can be seen by making your device horizontal.
+This can be seen by making your device horizontal(landscape).
 The below shortcuts is always available in Desktop.

 ### Move Window : `Cmd+Tab`